Example

 Many small service businesses think they need better scheduling software when the bigger issue is that intake still arrives too inconsistently to schedule confidently.

-The more practical first move is to fix what comes before scheduling so the calendar stops absorbing upstream mess.
+The better first step is to fix what comes before scheduling so the calendar stops absorbing upstream mess.

 If your situation feels close

-A short description of the intake, handoff, or visibility drag is enough to decide whether the first move is cleanup, integration, automation, or something narrower.
+A short description of the intake, handoff, or visibility problem is enough to decide whether the first move is cleanup, integration, automation, or AI support.